npc137/justrestart.com/README.md

 **Your computer needs a fresh start too!**

-A simple website explaining why you should restart your computer periodically, inspired by the wonderful [nohello.net](https://nohello.net/).
+A simple website explaining why you should restart your computer periodically, inspired by [nohello.net](https://nohello.net/).

 ## The Problem